 I absolutely love pita bread!
 It is so versatile.
 You can use it scoop your favorite dips, like my avocado hummus, or stuff it with shawarma or gyro meat.
 While living in Dearborn, I was surrounded by delicious pita, I never had to make my own.
 There was several local bakeries who made fresh pita daily.
 There were also many local restaurants who served up fresh, made to order pitas, that when pulled apart would release a cloud of steam!

-Living in the Pacific North West, I have not found a pita that compares to those made in South East Michigan, so I decided to try and make it myself.
-To my delight, it was so easy to make and left me wondering why I haven’t made it myself before.
+While living in the Pacific North West, I have not found a pita that compares to those that are made to order in Lebanese restaurants, so I decided to try and make it myself.
+I sought the help of my mom to get the recipe right and to my delight, it was so easy to make and left me wondering why I hadn’t made it myself before.

 - 2 teaspoons granulated sugar